 Water related sports have seen a phenomenal rise in the last few years.
-Such activities have resulted in beaches often being used for the disposal of various types of waste (plastics, food, cigarettes, bottles, etc.).
+Such activities have resulted in beaches often being used for the disposal of various types of waste (plastics, food wastes, cigarette butts, empty bottles, and many other wastes.).
 Daily fishing practices such as the use of dynamites, dragging of fishing nets, overfishing and over exploitation of marine resources have destroyed coral reefs and led to the loss of marine life.